muppinesh/muppinesh/README.md

-- 👋 Hi, I’m @muppinesh
+- 👋 Hi, I’m @Muppinesh
-- 👀 I’m interested in DevOps
+- 👀 I’m interested in Open Source and DevOps
-- 🌱 I’m currently learning DevOps
+- 🌱 I’m currently learning Open Source and DevOps
-- 💞️ I’m looking to collaborate on DevOps
+- 💞️ I’m looking to collaborate on Open Source and DevOps

 <!---
 muppinesh/muppinesh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.